brouberol/blog/content/profile-fastapi-request.md

 ![get-character-span](https://github.com/brouberol/5esheets/assets/480131/71ec8ae5-553b-44bc-9613-30b5da9a6240)

 As an asynchronous function is "entered" and "exited" by the event loop at each `await` clause, every time the event-loop re-enters a function, `cProfile` will see this as an additional call, thus causing seemingly larger-than-normal `ncalls` numbers.
-Indeed, we `await` every-time we perform an SQL request, commit or refresh the SQLAlchemy session, etc.
+Indeed, we `await` every-time we perform an SQL request, commit or refresh the SQLAlchemy session, or anything else inducing asynchronous I/O.
 Secondly, the reason that the `get_character` span appears to be free-floating is because it is executed outside of the main thread, by the Python event-loop.

 This means that our good old faithful `cProfile` might not cut it for this inherently asynchronous server, and we need a more modern profiler with builtin asynchronous support if we want to really make sense of where time is spent during a request.